-Lemongrass is an herb from Southeast Asia and that grows in tropical climates.
+Lemongrass is an herb from Southeast Asia that grows in tropical climates.
 As the name indicates, it has a strong lemony flavor that is often used to complement Thai and Vietnamese dishes, but the flavor is versatile enough to work in European dishes as well.
-While citrus fruits can be used as substitutes, they cannot perfectly replicate its flavor and aroma.
-If you would like to use lemongrass in your dishes, keep the following dos and don’ts in mind.
+While citrus fruits can be used as substitutes, they cannot perfectly replicate lemongrass’s flavor and aroma.
+If you want to use lemongrass in your dishes, keep the following dos and don’ts in mind.

 Do follow the correct method when preparing lemongrass.

 The correct method involves first blanching the lemongrass to make it less bitter.
 Lemongrass is a pungent herb that can potentially add bitter notes to a dish.
 Blanching can help to prevent that.

 After placing the lemongrass into boiling water for about a minute, remove it and place it into ice water to cool it down.
 Once it is cooled, start trimming off the tops of the lemongrass along with the ends.
 This is important because most of the flavor is contained in the five inches of stalk above the base.